 A full-time research assistant usually receives a scholarship to cover tuition costs, in addition to a stipend; a part-time research assistant usually receives a partial tuition scholarship.
 Research assistants who indicate both an interest in and a capacity for teaching may be assigned some departmental teaching duties, but their principal activities should be confined to research.

 Some research sponsored by industry may be carried out by awarding fellowships or scholarships to graduate students whose thesis work is in the field specified.
-Such awards are also subject to the rules and regulations of the Committee on Graduate School Policy.
+Such awards are also subject to the rules and regulations of the Committee on Graduate Programs.
 If a student receives financial aid from a grant for thesis expenses or utilizes laboratories and equipment that are partly or wholly financed by special funds, the student must relinquish his or her rights (particularly with respect to inventions and publications) to the extent that the Institute is obligated to those who contribute financial assistance to its educational and research programs.